benediktstroebl/agent-eval/README.md

 ### To run LDB agents

  - `LDB with seed from simple strategy` - Use this if you want to reproduce LDB agents that do not use a seed generated with Reflexion.
-The resulting folder containig the outputs and logs will follow the nomenclature **model**+**seedmodel**.
+The resulting folder containing the outputs and logs will follow the nomenclature **model**+**seedmodel**.

     ```bash
     cd ./programming